KubeRocketCI/docs/docs/operator-guide/infrastructure-providers/aws/deploy-aws-eks.md

     aws eks update-kubeconfig --region <REGION> --name <CLUSTER_NAME>
     ```

-6. Once AWS EKS Cluster is successfully deployed, you can navigate to our [EDP addons](../../add-ons-overview.md) to install and manage cluster applications using the GitOps approach.
+6. Once AWS EKS Cluster is successfully deployed, you can navigate to our [KubeRocketCI addons](../../add-ons-overview.md) to install and manage cluster applications using the GitOps approach.

 ## Argo CD Configuration (Optional)